Rein Haljand

-Rein Haljand (born on 12 May 1945 in Tallinn) is an Estonian swimmer, sport personnel and sport pedagogue.
+Rein Haljand (born 12 May 1945 in Tallinn) is an Estonian swimmer, sport personnel and sport pedagogue.

 In 1966 he graduated from Tallinn Pedagogical Institute in physical education.

 1962-1967 he become 6-times Estonian champion in different swimming disciplines.
 1960-1968 he was a member of Estonian national swimming team and competed in backstroke and freestyle.

 1989-2016 he was a member of Estonian Olympic Committee; 1997-2000 its general secretary, 2000-2001 its vice-president.

 1992-1996 he was the president of Estonian Swimming Federation.

 Since 1966 he is teaching at Tallinn Pedagogical Institute.